-File Storages have a few properties which deserve more explanations.
+File Storages can be administered through the List module.
+They have a few properties which deserve further explanation.

 - Is browsable?

 - If this box is not checked, the Storage will not be browsable by users via the FILE > Filelist module, not via the link browser window.

 When this box is unchecked, the "publicUrl" property of files is replaced by an eID call pointing to a file dumping script provided by the TYPO3 CMS Core.
 The public URL looks something like

 \TYPO3\CMS\Core\Controller\FileDumpControlleris invoked to manage the download.
 The class itself does not implement any access check, but provides a hook for doing so.